This event is now open to all drivers (all run groups can drive and enjoy a ton of track time)!

 Before the event, all drivers should set personal goals for the three day event and be prepared to share those with the lead NER Instructors.
 In that way, we can assimilate your goals with a series of personalized in-car sessions.

-During the event – there will be two “Drill Sessions” each day where drivers will share the track and can work on various aspects of both the track and driver training.
+During the event – The details are still being worked out.
+As in past years the event will probably consist of two “Drill Sessions” each day where drivers will share the track and can work on various aspects of both the track and driver training.
 These drill sessions include driver exercises such as passing skills, braking exercises, trail braking, corner entry and exit speed drills, etc. These sessions will be run at typical Yellow/Blue Run Group pace, and afford drivers a slower paced opportunity to work on their driving skills.

-The remaining track time during the day will alternate between Red/Black and Blue/White sessions where drivers can work at their own driving pace to work on their own goals.
+The remaining track time during the day will be divided evenly between run group sessions where drivers can work at their own driving pace to work on their own goals.

 There will be a classroom each day during lunch (which will be locally catered!).
 These classes will be taught by the attending NER Instructors;